Farwaykorse/VS_Clang/README.md

 # Clang Integration for Visual Studio, stand-alone
 <!----------------------------------------------------------------------------->

-This is a test version for a patch for the VS integration for LLVM/Clang, to support Visual Studio 2017.
+Implementation to test an update for the LLVM/Clang integration.
+To support Visual Studio 2017.

 Target: Clang for Windows, stable release v5.0.1

 For the progress on an LLVM patch and to report issues go to:
 [Farwaykorse/llvm](https://github.com/Farwaykorse/llvm)
-*Note*: This version is for testing, and might contain changes not yet published in the patch repository.
+*Note*: This version is for testing, and might contain changes not yet published to the patch repository.

 <!----------------------------------------------------><a id="instructions"></a>